Smart-Robotic-Viticulture/MaskStomata/README.md

 ### 0. Download the stomata detector model

-Contact hiranya.jayakody@unsw.edu.au to get access to the trained model.
+Download the trained model here [http://www.robotics.unsw.edu.au/srv/publication/2020_mask_rcnn_stomata_51.h5].
+Contact m.whitty@unsw.edu.au if you are unable to access this model.

 ### 1. Using this repository for inference